SarkarJr/USB-interfaced-Transistor-Curve-Tracer/README.md

 ## THE ALGORITHM
 The procedure is to set a value of I<sub>B</sub> and hold it fixed while we vary V<sub>CC</sub>.
 By measuring I<sub>C</sub> and V<sub>CE</sub>, we get the data for graphing I<sub>C</sub> versus V<sub>CE</sub>.
-Figure 2 is shown here again to juxtapose the algorithm with the schematic diagram.
+_Figure 2_ is shown here again to juxtapose the algorithm with the schematic diagram.
 ![Alt text](/Fig2.png?raw=true "Schematic Diagram")
-###### Figure 2: Schematic Diagram

 The programs step can be summarized as follows: